MBartl/ReadMe_Rails_App_Exercise/README.md

 ### Sport:
 1. Users should be able to navigate to an index page of all sports\
-   Each sport should list the number of players in the database for that sport\
+   -Each sport should list the number of players in the database for that sport\
-   The total of all players endorsements should also be listed under the sport\
+   -The total of all players endorsements should also be listed under the sport\
    **BONUS**: Do literally anything with the ‘first_played’ info\
    **BONUS**: Allow users to compare sports by endorsements